 Like many other aspects of day-to-day life, COVID-19 and the resulting restrictions changed how people get around the municipality.
 This was due in part to many people working or learning from home, reducing or eliminating trips outside of work and necessary errands, and maintaining physical distance in public spaces and on public transportation.

-The COVID-19 Mobility Dashboard will be updated monthly with new data to give fresh insights into how mobility patterns and behaviours shift over time.
+Beginning in January 2022, the COVID-19 Mobility reports will be updated quarterly with new data to give fresh insights into how mobility patterns and behaviours are shifting over time.
+See below for the most recently-released reports.